RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_coordinate_transformation.md

 # How to use the coordinate transformation function

 ## 1 Introduction

- **rslidar_sdk** has the coordinate transformation function built inside and it can output the transformed point cloud directly, which can help users saving time to do transformation for point cloud (e.g. for RS128, it costs about 3~5ms to do transformation for one frame point cloud).
-This document will show you how to use the transformation function.
+This document illustrate how to use the transformation function, and output the transformed point cloud.

 ## 2 Dependency